mantczakaus/ont_amplicon/README.md

   MP24-1051A_16S,/work/tests/mtdt_data/barcode06_MP24-1051A_16S/*fastq.gz,bacteria,16s,1509,AGAGTTTGATCATGGCTCAG,AAGTCGTAACAAGGTAACCGT
   MP24-1096B_gyrB,/work/tests/mtdt_data/barcode19_MP24-1096B_gyrB/*fastq.gz,bacteria,gyrB,1258,GAAGTCATCATGACCGTTCTGCAYGCNGGNGGNAARTTYGA,ATGACNGAYGCNGAYGTNGAYGGCTCGCACATCCGTACCCTGCT
   ```
-  For samples with a single fastq.gz file, specify **the full path to the fastq.gz file**  and set the merge parameter as false.
+  For samples with **a single fastq.gz** file, specify **the full path to the fastq.gz file**  and set the merge parameter as **false**.

+  A python script is provided in the **bin** folder called derive_sample_sheet.py that will create an index.csv file with header and automatically populate the sample name and the fastq.gz file path.

 - Specify your container engine ```singularity``` in the profile: